-- Enhance the pedestrian and bicycle environment along routes to schools to provide a safe walking and riding environment for children. - Enhance the pedestrian, bicycle and transit environment along routes to desirable destinations for seniors. - Enhance the pedestrian, bicycle and transit environment along routes in communities with a high percentage of underserved populations. - Provide safe bicycle and pedestrian access to city parks from surrounding neighborhoods - Provide viable facilities for active transportation modes as alternatives to driving - Ensure gaps in the bicycle network are identified and prioritized to complete and expand the connected bicycle network - Ensure sidewalk gaps are not present and provide for safe pedestrian circulation within the city.
-Wherever possible, this should be in the form of sidewalks with a pedestrian buffer strip or other separation from the street. - Use pedestrian safety strategies on high bicycle and pedestrian traffic corridors - Establish and maintain crosswalks at key locations for bicyclists and pedestrians - Provide secure parking for bicyclists at key destinations (i.e. downtown, identified Centers and Corridors, schools and universities, community centers, key transit locations) and ensure future developments include bicycle parking on site that adheres to City-established design and siting standards. - Work with local and regional partners to implement the "Spokane County Wayfinding and Gateway Feature Placement & Design Plan" - Coordinate with other departments and partner agencies to combine related projects for the purpose of cost-sharing.
+- Implementing safety patrols with traffic-control signs at busy intersections. - Working with schools to promote walking groups. - Strengthening and enforcing pedestrian right-of-way laws. - iv.v.
+Enhance the pedestrian, bicycle and transit environment along routes to desirable destinations for seniors. - v.vi.
+Enhance the pedestrian, bicycle and transit environment along routes in communities with a high percentage of underserved populations. - vi.vii.
+Provide safe bicycle and pedestrian access to city parks from surrounding neighborhoods. - g.
+Provide viable facilities for active transportation modes as alternatives to driving: - i.
+Ensure gaps in the bicycle network are identified and prioritized to complete and expand the connected bicycle network. - ii.
+Ensure sidewalk gaps are not present and provide for safe pedestrian circulation within the city.
+Wherever possible, this should be in the form of sidewalks with a pedestrian buffer strip or other separation from the street. - iii.
+Use pedestrian safety strategies on high bicycle and pedestrian traffic corridors. - iv.
+Establish and maintain crosswalks at key locations where active transportation facilities cross collector and arterial roadways. - Provide secure parking for bicyclists at key destinations (i.e. Downtown, identified Centers and Corridors, schools and universities, community centers, key transit locations) and ensure future developments include bicycle parking on site that adheres to City-established design and siting standards. - i.
+Work with local and regional partners to implement the "Spokane County Wayfinding and Gateway Feature Placement & Design Plan". - j.
+Coordinate with other departments and partner agencies to combine related projects for the purpose of cost-sharing.